xaralis/django-static-sitemaps/README.rst

 Running as celery task
 ----------------------

-If you run celery as your task runner, you should be ready to go out of the box. django-static-sitemaps includes the ``GenerateSitemap`` task which should be automatically run each ``STATICSITEMAPS_REFRESH_AFTER`` seconds (defaults to 3600 ~ 1 hour).
+If you run celery as your task runner, you should be ready to go out of the box. django-static-sitemaps includes the ``GenerateSitemap`` task which will be automatically run each ``STATICSITEMAPS_REFRESH_AFTER`` seconds (defaults to 3600 ~ 1 hour).

 Advanced settings
 ------------------